jr3cermak/particle/libraries/axtls/doc/NOTES.md

 Members:

 NOTE: Development of the server portion is not planned until later or until a volunteer can be found to take on the development/porting of that section of code.
+The general porting has been completed.

 * available()
 * begin()